Larry Hogan issued an executive order on

-A total of $2,050,000 Lawton program funds is available in FY20.
+A total of $2,050,000 Lawton Loan Program funds are available in FY21.
 Those funds will be divided during the half of the fiscal year, based on the type of borrower.
-During the first hald of the fiscal year, State agencies have access to have $1,200,000 set-aside and the remaining $850,000 is reserved for non-profits, local governments, and qualified Maryland businesses.
+During the first half of the fiscal year, State agencies have access to have $1,200,000 set-aside, and the remaining $850,000 is reserved for non-profits, local governments, and qualified Maryland businesses.
 Additionally, $205,000 is exclusively for non-profit organizations for the first three months of the year.
-After the first three months, the non-profit organization set-aside is lifted; similarly, after the first six months of the fiscal year the set-aside for State agencies is also lifted and applicants from all sectors may apply for any remaining FY20 Lawton loan funds on a first-come, first served basis.
+After the first three months, the non-profit organization set-aside is lifted; similarly, after the first six months of the fiscal year the set-aside for State agencies is also lifted and applicants from all sectors may apply for any remaining FY21 Lawton Loan funds on a first-come, first-served basis.

 In order to qualify for the Lawton Loan Program, potential Borrowers must be one of the following entities:

-The interest rate for nonprofits, Local governments, and all eligible Maryland Businesses Lawton Loans made during Fiscal Year 2020 (July 1, 2019 – June 30, 2020) will be 2.0%, compounded annually.
-State Agencies are eligible to apply under this Program for a zero interest loan.
+The interest rate for nonprofits and all eligible Maryland Businesses Lawton Loans made during Fiscal Year 2021 (July 1, 2020 – June 30, 2021) will be 1.0%, compounded annually.
+The interest rate for local governments and their instrumentalities made during Fiscal Year 2021 (July 1, 2020 - June 30, 2021), will be 0.0%.
+State Agencies are eligible to apply under this Program for a zero-interest loan.

 Applicant organizations must adhere to all Lawton Loan Program regulations, found in the Code of Maryland Regulations, Title 14, Subtitle 26, Chapter 01 (COMAR 14.26.01).